itko/mousetrack/README.md

 We use CMake as main building tool.
 CMake uses one or more input files (called `CMakeLists.txt`), to understand how to compile the project.
 You can find those files in the root of the project and in the `lib/` and `app/` folders.

 With CMake, you usually create an empty build folder.
 From that folder you can run `$ cmake ..` to run the configuration which creates, for example, Makefiles.
 Those Makefiles can be executed with `$ make` which compiles the code, and creates executables/libraries/etc.

 CMake supports to build release and debug versions.

 This project uses `build/` as a release folder and `build-debug` for a debuggable build.

 Run `$ ./create_cmake.sh` to set up both folders automatically.

 Note: you still need to run `make` in each folder separately to generate the binaries.

+### Options

+Certain modules can be turned off via cmake.

+Example: Assume you only need to run the application in headless mode, so there's no point in compiling it with the GUI.
+So, if you want to remove the GUI entirely for your build, you can run `cmake -DENABLE_GUI=OFF ..`.

+For a complete list of options, please see the root CMakeLists.txt.

+### Issues

+#### Application is slow

+Make sure to create a release version of the application, you enforce this by running `cmake -DCMAKE_BUILD_TYPE=RELEASE ..`.
+The debug version is not optimized and contains additional code for debugging.

+## Running the application

+Once you configured your build directory with `cmake ..` and created all targets with `make`, you should find an executable in the `app` subdirectory called `mousetrack`.
+You have two basic modes at your disposal:

+- The Graphical User Interface: By default, if you just run `./app/mousetrack`, the GUI will be started.
+- Headless mode: No GUI will be set up and all options need to be provided at the start of the application via the command line arguments.

 ## Documentation